 The filing of a timely notice of appeal is necessary to give the court of appeals jurisdiction, which is the power and authority to consider your appeal.
 The time limits depend on the type of case being appealed.
-An appeal in a civil case must be filed within 30 days of date of the judgment or order appealed from.
-That period of time may be automatically extended to 90 days from the date of the judgment if any party timely files one or more qualifying post judgment motions, such as a motion for new trial, a motion for judgment notwithstanding the verdict, or a request for findings of fact and conclusions of law, where appropriate.
-TEX.
+An appeal in a civil case that is not an accelerated appeal must be filed within 30 days of the date of the judgment or order appealed from.
+That period of time may be automatically extended to 90 days from the date of the judgment if any party timely files one or more qualifying postjudgment motions, such as a motion for new trial, a motion for judgment notwithstanding the verdict, or a request for findings of fact and conclusions of law, where appropriate.3 TEX.
 R. CIV.
 P. 26.1(a).